-If the applicant will be in the UK for more than 6 months, it is likely that s/he will also be required to pay the Immigration Health Surcharge at the time of application, which is currently charged at £150 per year of study.
+If the applicant will be in the UK for more than 6 months, s/he will also be required to pay the Immigration Health Surcharge at the time of application, which is currently charged at £150 per year of study.
 More information is available from the Home Office website at www.gov.uk/healthcare-immigration-application.